The Machine Shop is dedicated to taking the theoretical knowledge learned in a classroom environment and applying it to real world tactile solutions.

 - The Mill in McCarty Hall

 We don't do much work for hire anymore, due to the huge load of students we have to monitor, as well as other maintenance and shop improvement.
-If you need work done soon, we recommend talking to any of these three excellent resources:
+If you need work done soon, we recommend talking to any of these two excellent resources: